FC Halifax Town: National League years (2013–)

+Club identity

 Halifax Town's traditional colours are blue and white.
-The club doesn't have any particular, identifiable style and as such there can be quite a change of style season upon season.
+The club does not have any particular, identifiable style and as such there can be quite a change of style season upon season.
 For the majority of Halifax Town's existence the club has opted for blue shirts, blue shorts and blue socks with various different styles on the shirt.
-This rhythm was interrupted between 2011 and 2014 as in the 2011–12 season the kit was blue with black trim as opposed to white, between 2012 and 2014 the club wore blue shirts, white shorts and blue sock; in the 2019-20 season the kit was blue with golden trim before moving back to a blue kit with white trimmings for 2020-21, which continued into 2021-22.
-As Halifax Town (AFC) the kit was also variable, including full blue, blue with white shorts, blue and white stripes and in the 1970s the kit included orange and even full white kits with orange Away kits have no set standard or style nor colour and can come in a wide range of styles, such as the 2019-20 away kit which was orange with light blue trim which was exchanged for a pink and black kit or a gold and white shirt with hints of burgundy with burgundy socks and shorts in 2020-21, even the 1996-1997 white away kit with purple trimmings or, finally, the black and white 2011-12 away kit with lime trimmings.
+This rhythm was interrupted between 2011 and 2014 as in the 2011–12 season the kit was blue with black trim as opposed to white, between 2012 and 2014 the club wore blue shirts, white shorts and blue sock; in the 2019–20 season the kit was blue with golden trim before moving back to a blue kit with white trimmings for 2020–21, which continued into 2021–22.
+As Halifax Town (AFC) the kit was also variable, including full blue, blue with white shorts, blue and white stripes and in the 1970s the kit included orange and even full white kits with orange Away kits have no set standard or style nor colour and can come in a wide range of styles, such as the 2019–20 away kit which was orange with light blue trim which was exchanged for a pink and black kit or a gold and white shirt with hints of burgundy with burgundy socks and shorts in 2020–21, even the 1996–97 white away kit with purple trimmings or, finally, the black and white 2011–12 away kit with lime trimmings.

-Rivals and local games
+Ground

+FC Halifax play at The Shay, which has a capacity of 14,081 (5,830 standing).